-Paint Blistering are bubbles that can occur underneath existing exterior paint, this can be referred to as blistering.
+Paint Blistering are bubbles that can occur underneath existing paint.
 This can can leave your home looking drabber than ever.
 Paint blistering can happen in two levels; the first is when the top layer has lost adhesion only with the layer beneath it and the second is when all layers have lost adhesion with the substrate.

 Aged paint combined with heat exposure is a common cause of blistering on a substrate.
 Paint becomes brittle over years of enduring environmental changes.
 As temperature increases and decreases, the substrate expands and contracts.
 However, brittle paint has no flexibility to expand and contract with the substrate and therefore, hairline cracks appear in the paint film.
 Once these cracks are intact, moisture entrapment is ensured through weather conditions, thus, the paint’s adhesion with the substrate is weakened and blistering occurs.

 Moisture entrapment can occur when moisture from the atmosphere is present in the substrate prior to painting.
 While this moisture rises to the surface due to the sun urging it to evaporate, blistering can occur again.
-Moreover, if you initially painted on a substrate lacking cleaning before painting or that was contaminated with mould, dust, or salt, you will also experience blistering due to lack of adhesion with the substrate.
+Moreover, if you initially painted on a substrate without cleaning before painting or that was contaminated with mould, dust, or salt, you will also experience blistering due to lack of adhesion with the substrate.

 Remove blisters individually and then paint over it.

 Similar to a virus, once one blister occurs there is sure to be further blistering.
 If you remove all of the blisters individually and cover it up with paint, there is no guarantee that they won’t come back.While this is an option, may be ineffective.